Updated at 6:09 p.m. ET on August 31, 2020.

 In their paper, released this month, researchers from Texas A&M gathered data from the Panel Study of Income Dynamics from the University of Michigan—which collects information on personal income, wealth, education, and spending—to determine the likelihood that someone gave money to charity and how much he or she gave.
 The survey data included a sample of 13,000 people asked about a range of topics on an annual basis from 2001 to 2013.
 This allowed researchers to compare giving patterns before, during, and immediately after the Great Recession while controlling for factors such as income, wealth, state of residence, the local housing market, race, gender, and family size.

 About 61 percent of households reported giving to charity in 2000, with an average gift of about $2,600.
-As a proportion of income, that means that the average person gave away 3.7 percent of his or her earnings.
-And each year after 2000, charitable giving increased by one or two percentage points until 2008, when the recession started and contributions began drying up.
+As a proportion of income, the median contribution was 3.7 percent of a person's earnings.* And each year after 2000, charitable giving increased by one or two percentage points until 2008, when the recession started and contributions began drying up.
 While much of the decline in charitable contributions can be linked to shocks in American’s personal finances, that’s not the entire story.
 By 2012, many had experienced a partial recovery, yet the likelihood of giving to charity kept falling, declining by 6 percentage points compared to 2000 (after controlling for factors such as wealth and income).
 This provides evidence that forces stronger than individual circumstances drove the decline in giving, says Jonathan Meer, the lead author of the study.
 “It could be that the uncertainty from the Recession has had a lingering effect.
 Giving tends to be habit-forming,” Meer said, pointing out that the Great Depression made many people more frugal long after the economy had recovered.

 The results of their research suggest that Americans’ attitudes toward giving have changed, regardless how much money they have.
 There is some research suggesting that poor people—those would actually stand to benefit from charity themselves—are more likely to donate money (overall, wealthy Americans still contribute most of the country’s charitable dollars).
 An analysis by the Chronicle of Philanthropy found that wealthier Americans gave less of their income to charity during the Recession, while the poor gave more.
 Those who earned $200,000 or more gave nearly 5 percent less to charity in 2012 compared to 2006, while those who made less than $100,000 increased their giving by 5 percent between those same two years, the report found.
 The poorest Americans—those earning $25,000 or less—increased their giving the most, by 17 percent over the same period.
 This study, while revealing, is limited to data gleaned from tax records in which charitable donations were listed as itemized deductions, something wealthier individuals are more likely to do, Meer says.
 That means that, while interesting, the sample is hardly representative of the entire country.